DannyBoyNYC/session-9/readme.md

 Next we need to decide between [hash routing](https://reacttraining.com/react-router/web/api/HashRouter) and [browser routing](https://reacttraining.com/react-router/web/api/BrowserRouter).
 The hash router is appropriate for static websites so we will use the `BrowserRouter`.

-The brwoser router only works with a single child so let's nest our `App` component within it.
+The browser router only works with a single child so let's nest our `App` component within it.

 `index.js`: